Cops: LI man burglarized 5 eateries

 LI man suspected in burglaries of 5 eateries, police say

-One Holbrook man has been arrested for allegedly burglarizing five Suffolk businesses, including 3 Dunkin Donuts, Suffolk police said Tuesday
+One Holbrook man has been arrested in connection with burglaries at five Suffolk businesses, including 3 Dunkin' stores, Suffolk police said Tuesday

 Gregory Aponte, 56, was arrested on Jan.
 27, and "linked to five burglaries, but the investigation is ongoing," a police spokesman said.

-Aponte favored Dunkin’ Donuts, burglarizing one in Nesconset on Jan.
-27 and on Jan.
-16, and a third in Setauket on Jan.
-10, according to police.
+Aponte favored Dunkin’ stores, burglarizing one in Setauket on Jan.
+10, and two in Nesconset on Jan.
+16 and 27, according to police.

 Also on Jan.
-16, he is charged with breaking into Myra’s Bakery in Lake Grove.
+16, he is charged with breaking into Myra’s Bakery in Lake Grove, authorities said.

 His earliest burglary, police said, was on Oct.
 10, when he targeted an Asian fusion restaurant in Holbrook.